gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Modifier Keys
 ![chordic-modifier-keys](./05-modifier-keys.png)
-The modifier column is **ordered from most accessible/common keys from bottom to top**.
+The modifier column is **ordered from most common keys from bottom to top** (most to least accessible).
 Default layout is Mac.
 To swap to the PC layout, go to the [Misc Chords section](#misc-chords). **Modifiers are instantaneous**.
 Other layouts require a key to be held to change it into a modifier, but this adds a delay and can create misfires. **Also, this layout parallels how software keyboard shortcuts are written** – modifiers on the left, other key(s) on the right.

 ### Thumb Clusters
 ![chordic-thumb-clusters](./06-thumb-clusters.png)